Kmvucd/sciprog_24/practical4/README.md

 # Practical 4

-The source file is attached below.
+This practical includes calculating trapezoidal rule but this time using arrays, function calls and loops.

-Source file name is Week4.c
+The source file name is Week4.c
-This includes function calling, array definition to derive.

 ## Compile